Skip to main content

 BARRENNESS Rightly Divided, Part 2

 Welcome to the Women’s Weekly Bible Challenge!
 I’m Lisa Ann Spencer.
 Today’s study is the conclusion of the two-part series on Barrenness.
-First we will review the Challenge Homework, then we'll consider what the Apostle Paul says about Barrenness.

 If you took the Challenge last week, you may have discovered WHY God abruptly changed the dispensation from Israel to the Gentiles.
 Acts chapter 7 is a critical pivot point in Israel’s history!